 There is absolutely no legitimate scientific basis for racial classification.
 Race is a social construct.
 Race is constructed through racialization.
 There are negative consequences due to racism, today, we are goin to take a look at the Social and Economic Impacts racism in our society.

 Racism can occur at three levels.
-The individual or interpersonal level.
-Which includes everyday racism that happens with speech, glances or actions.
-Or at the institutional or systemic level involving organizations like governments and the education or justice system.
-Systemic racism can be unintentional it is often caused by hidden biases in policies, practices and procedures that result in unequal opportunities and outcomes for people based on race.
-For example a government adopts economic or public housing policies that even though unintended relocates and concentrates racialized or Indigenous People’s away from the city’s economic center and into areas with fewer resources, transportation and job opportunities.
+First, the individual or interpersonal level, which includes everyday racism that happens with speech, glances. or actions.
+Second, the institutional or systemic level, which involves organizations like governments and the education or justice system.
+Systemic racism can be unintentional.
+It is often caused by hidden biases in policies, practices and procedures that result in unequal opportunities and outcomes for people based on race.
+For example, a government adopts economic or public housing policies that relocate and concentrate racialized or Indigenous People away from the city’s economic center and into areas with fewer resources, transportation and job opportunities.
 As a result, neighborhood schools become increasingly racially segregated.
-The third level is societal.
-Which involves all of the societies institutions, political, economic and social, as well as a society’s dominant culture or ideology.
+Third is the societal level, which involves all of the societies, institutions, political, economic, social as well as a society’s dominant culture or ideology.
 Societal racism is often popularly expressed and ingrained through widely held everyday stereotypes or prejudices.
 We see a lot of this in the media.

 Racialized people have faced major disadvantages culturally, socially, economically and even politically because of discrimination.
 This history of racial discrimination and disadvantage continues to affect racialized people today.